 PEPE and MEV Bots: Breaking Down a Memecoin Rally

-This month, PEPE started a new “memecoin season” when its price grew by 4,400x and the market cap reached $1.6 billion.
+In April 2023, PEPE started a new “memecoin season” when its price grew by 4,400x and the market cap reached $1.6 billion.
 Elon Musk even tweeted a picture of Pepe the Frog.
 The flipside was a spike in Ethereum gas fees caused by the activity of MEV sandwich bots that make millions trading memecoins.

 - PEPE is a memecoin on Ethereum, launched in April 2023 by anonymous developers.
 It’s not to be confused with another PEPE, a BRC-20 memecoin on Bitcoin that uses the Ordinals technology.